Forge Building Company Logo

 Women in Construction

 When you think of a male-dominated industry, construction might be one of the first that comes to mind.
 According to the U.S. Bureau of Labor Statistics, of all the people working in construction, women comprise only 10.9%.
 Even smaller is the number of women on the front lines of a job site — only 1 for every 100 employees in the field.
-Considering that women make up 47% of all employed individuals, this means that the construction industry is only benefitting from about 1.25% of women in the workforce.
+Women make up 47% of all employed individuals.
+This means that the construction industry is only benefitting from about 1.25% of women in the workforce.

 There are several factors that explain this enormous gender gap, including unconscious gender bias, a lack of adequate training, and negative perceptions of women working in construction.
 Despite these barriers, women continue to build their path in the industry.
 According to Randstad, women in construction management roles increased by 9% in the UK between 2018 and 2020.